 Tariff preferences : Kazakhstan implements zero tariffs on some Chinese goods, Uzbekistan encourages import substitution, and the demand for imports of building materials and machinery and equipment continues to grow.

-Exhibition opportunities : The 2025 Uzbekistan International Auto Parts Exhibition and New Energy Electric Vehicle Exhibition (EVSU 2025) is a golden opportunity to enter the local supply chain.
+Exhibition opportunities : The 2025 Uzbekistan International Auto Parts Exhibition and New Energy Electric Vehicle Exhibition (EVSU 2025) are golden opportunities to penetrate the local supply chain.

 Transportation infrastructure : The China-Kyrgyzstan-Uzbekistan railway is expected to open to traffic in 2026, increasing logistics efficiency by 50% and boosting demand for building materials and engineering equipment along the line.